SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 <img src="images/Code3.png?raw=true"/>
 <img src="images/Code3Query.png?raw=true"/>

-I then wanted to take a look at the total number of transactions.
+I then wanted to take a look at the total number of transactions using the borrower, DueToIda, and country fields.
 The initial query resulted in multiple borrowers with **zero dollars** owed and borrowers with the same or similar names listed so I filtered out the zero balances using a **WHERE** clause.
 Results showed that there were over **639,000 loans** with balances due at the time of my analysis.

 <img src="images/Code2.png?raw=true"/>
 <img src="images/Code2Query.png?raw=true"/>